oadams/latticetm/README.md

 }
 ```

-This program builds on the codebase of [latticelm]
-(https://github.com/neubig/latticelm-v2) by Graham Neubig in order to
+This program builds on the codebase of [latticelm] (https://github.com/neubig/latticelm-v2) in order to
 perform translation modeling.

 Install